Rukeanu/SQL-6/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        |  SQL, DML, DDL                                                                                              |

-To satisfy Data Governance Policies need to add comments for the table and table's columns.
-Let’s apply this policy for the `person_discounts` table.
-Please add English or Russian comments (it's up to you) that explain what is a business goal of a table and all included attributes.
+To comply with Data Governance Policies, you need to add comments for the table and the table's columns.
+Let's apply this policy to the `person_discounts` table.
+Please add English or Russian comments (it is up to you) explaining what is a business goal of a table and all its attributes.

 ## Chapter X
 ## Exercise 06 - Let’s automate Primary Key generation